rbarritault/rbarritault.github.io/_pages/talks.md

 ---
 layout: archive
-title: "Talks given to seminars and work-groups"
+title: "Talks given or scheduled at seminars and work-groups"
 permalink: /talks/
 author_profile: true
 ---

-## Previous and scheduled talks
 * **Dissociation of unitary representations and the Urysohn spaces**,
    * A three-sessions lecture for the work-group "Groups and Sets" at the [University of Maryland at College Park](https://www-math.umd.edu/), October 2024.